yukunchen113/DCGAN/README.md

 	- This will allow the generator to learn features of real images
 	- I call the loss (from the discriminator) in this process the 'generator loss' as the goal is to change the values of the generator during backpropogation

+### Goal:
-Goal:
+Practical Goal:
 - to train the discriminator loss to be the same as the generator loss.
 	- this means that the real and generated images are so similar, that the discriminator doesn't know which is real or fake

+Technical Goal:
+- to let the model learn features and be able to map random noise to a created manifold in the image space which has significant features of one category.
+- the goal is to learn these manifolds

 ### Files:
 Files in this repository: